BasicallyWiz/WuhEatz/README.md

 ## If you do contribute, no matter how small, add your name to the credits.razor page!

 ## Planned Features:
-### Database integration
-This should allow for many more features down the road that require data to be recorded.

 ### Denpa Archive
 This will be a library of images and other media (or something) that can be used for archiving art and media for and by Denpa.

+### Denpa's Links
+Epic linktree alternative, one that will look cool and be denp-ish!!